 One thing to note is that not all rally races will be entirely offroad like the Dirt Racing Festival, there will be races that combine both dirt as well as tarmac, such as the Cross Country Racing Festival.
 With that, we should account for both disciplines.

 As such, the most important setting to tune here is the suspension.
-When it comes to rally, we would want a much softer setting than in road racing, but also not too soft that it makes us unprepared for tarmac sections of a track.
+When it comes to rallies, we would want a much softer setting than road racing, but also not too soft that it makes us unprepared for tarmac sections of a track.